We have compiled a list of the most frequently asked questions our admission staff receive.

 Pass/fail courses will not be used in recalculating GPA’s and determining merit scholarships.

 If my SAT or ACT exams were cancelled, what should I do?

 Typically, Saint Anselm College is test-optional for incoming first-year domestic students, with the exception of those applying who were homeschooled or applying for our nursing program.
-In light of the impact caused by the COVID-19 global pandemic, Saint Anselm College has adopted a temporary test-optional policy for ALL Fall 2021 domestic applicants, including nursing and homeschooled applicants.
-With inadequate access to these tests this year, we hope to make the application process for all students as simple, fair, and transparent as possible.
-A test-optional decision has not yet been made for students interested in Fall 2022 admission and beyond.
-The Office of Admission will continue to monitor the situation and update our policies as necessary.
+Saint Anselm College has extended its temporary test-optional policy for ALL Fall 2022 applicants, including nursing and homeschool applicants.
+The Office of Admission will continue to monitor the situation for future years and make any policy changes as necessary.